After a historic bomb cyclone blizzard, more snow looms for the Northeast

 The storm dwindled by the evening hours, leaving behind a widespread, snow-blasted path – but a forecast for more looms.
 Here’s what you need to know:

 - Stunning snow totals: From the Mid-Atlantic to New England, 1 to 3 feet of snow buried communities during the historic blizzard.
 As of 7 p.m.
-ET, Providence, Rhode Island, saw the most snowfall with 37.9 inches.
-The capital city is followed by Whitman, Massachusetts, with 33.7 inches; Central Islip, New York, with 31 inches; North Stonington, Connecticut, with 30.8 inches; and Lyndhurst, New Jersey, with 30.7 inches.
+ET Monday, Providence, Rhode Island, saw the most snowfall with 37.9 inches.
+The highest totals in other states include Whitman, Massachusetts, with 33.7 inches; Central Islip, New York, with 31 inches; North Stonington, Connecticut, with 30.8 inches; and Lyndhurst, New Jersey, with 30.7 inches.
 Follow more snow totals across the Northeast here.

 - Records broken across the region: The bomb cyclone delivered historic impacts to cities across the Northeast, becoming the biggest snowstorm on record for Providence, Rhode Island.
 When just over 27 inches had fallen on Newark, New Jersey, around 1 p.m., the snowstorm officially ranked as the city’s second-heaviest based on records dating back to 1931.
 The storm also marked the Big Apple’s snowiest winter since the 2020-2021 season.
 In Philadelphia, snowfall totals marked the most from a single storm since January 2016.